nordic-institute/X-Road/ansible/TESTCA.md

 # Test-CA with TSA and OCSP

 **Note**.
 The test CA is for _testing and development purposes only_.
-It is not a secure certification authority.
+It is not a secure certification authority and therefore, it's not suitable for production use.

 The `roles/xroad-ca/` directory contains a collection of scripts to set up an openssl-based test-CA environment for signing certificates and providing TSA and OCSP services during development.
-The scripts require Ubuntu 18.04.
+The scripts require Ubuntu 20.04 or Ubuntu 22.04.

-You can initialize the test-CA server automatically [with Ansible.](README.md).
+You can initialize the test-CA server automatically [with Ansible](README.md).
 This initializes a new test-CA server if one is listed in `ca_servers` category.

 Alternatively, you can initialize the server manually.
 This is described in chapters 2-4.
 If you use Ansible, skip those chapters.

 Chapters 1 and 5-7 describe usage of the initialized CA server and are useful for both manual and ansible installation.

-To customize test-CA DN details for Ansible installation, specify parameters in a file in group_vars ([read more about group_vars](README.md))
+To customize test-CA DN details for Ansible installation, specify parameters in a file in group_vars ([read more](README.md) about `group_vars`).

 Example group_vars configuration file with all of the test-CA parameters: